 Research Articles by Dr. Bredesen:

-The information provided by Upstream Wellness Coaching is for educational and informational purposes only.
-The information provided on this site is not intended to be a substitute for professional advice or care.
+The information provided by Upstream Wellness Coaching is for educational purposes only and is not intended to be a substitute for professional medical advice.
 Please seek the advice of a qualified health care professional in the event something you have read here raises questions or concerns regarding your health.